itsbcit/openshift-phraseanet-php-fpm/README.md

-# docker-template
+# openshift-phraseanet-php-fpm
-Template for new BCIT Docker image repositories
+`php-fpm` container for running Phraseanet in OpenShift